 In the wet, the pedigreed sports cars, driven by Europe’s finest, couldn’t come within cooee of the flying Alconis.

 They also boasted three overall wins in the annual International Total Lourenco Marques Rallies.

 Jody Scheckter, who went on to take the World F1 Championship, started his racing career in an Alconi.

 They later supplied a supercharged 1404cc engine with which Scheckter took overall wins (in 1969/70) against a 2000cc class BDA-engined 2.0-litre Escort, a GTA Autodelta Alfa Romeo Sprint, Group 5 Ford Mustangs and a 7.0-litre Ford Galaxie.

 The car in Perth has been with owner Harry for many a year.

-He bought a standard R10 while living in South Africa, later fitted the Alconi bits, some years later fitted a genuine Gordini motor, moved to New Zealand, then to Perth.
+He bought a standard R10 while living in South Africa, later fitted the Alconi bits, then some years later fitted a genuine Gordini motor, before moving to New Zealand, then to Perth.

 People pass by at the Cars and Coffee display, some murmuring nothings, like ‘mmm, haven’t seen a Renault 10 in a while’ — and saunter on.